Dan Dickerson: Personal life

-Dickerson lives in Clarkston, Michigan with his wife Lori Anne, a journalism professor at Michigan State University, and their children Rachel and Justin.
+Dickerson lives in Clarkston, Michigan, with his wife Lori Anne, a journalism professor at Michigan State University.
+They have two children, Rachel and Justin.

 Dickerson tripped on a curb while jogging outside the Detroit Tigers team hotel in Kansas City, Missouri on May 26, 2009, forcing him to return to Michigan for surgery and miss six games.
 John Keating filled in for the remainder of the Kansas City series, and Al Kaline substituted for the Baltimore series.
 Dickerson returned to work on June 2.